 As many suspected early on during the pandemic, the workday for many Americans was shifting to later in the morning hours.
 While some broadcasters moved their morning shows from the traditional 6am-10am Arbitron/Nielsen daypart to one hour later, that turned out to be a short-lived trend.
 Maybe it shouldn’t have been.

 Data from INRIX (more on them in a bit) reported last week in Sherwood News points to the net effect of a midday commuting surge while the traditional morning drive daypart is greatly diminished.
-The dayparts listed on other chart below are the same as the ones we use in radio.
+The dayparts listed on the other chart below are the same as the ones we use in radio.

 But there’s more to the chart when you look closer.
 The length of an average trip is now as long in midday as it is in afternoon drive.
 And amazingly, mornings now represent the shortest commute time, thanks to the shift to WFH and more flexible working arrangements.